evanpeaseLW/SolrTaxMan/README.md

 ## Taxonomy Manager for Apache Solr

 The "taxonomy" is an entity containing a category tree.
 Each leaf on the tree holds "business rules" which can be used to build Solr requests for a given category as a user navigates through the tree.
+The Solr response can then be used in conjunction with the taxonomy entity to render useful output to the user interface.

 Example business rules a category can contain:
 - Filter Query - What fq will return relevant docs for the given category.